 INTEGRATED PLANT SCIENCES

 The science of plant life from molecule to market is the focus of the new Integrated Plant Sciences (IPS) Degree program.
-Delivered collaboratively by departments within the College of Agricultural, Human, and Natural Resource Sciences, the IPS degree provides students with an exciting depth and breadth of knowledge that crosses a variety of plant science disciplines, including crop and soil sciences, horticulture and landscape architecture, entomology, plant pathology, and food science.
-Students pursuing a Bachelor of Science degree in Integrated Plant Sciences may choose among seven majors.
+Delivered collaboratively by departments within the College of Agricultural, Human, and Natural Resource Sciences, the IPS degree provides students with an exciting depth and breadth of knowledge that crosses a variety of plant science disciplines, including crop and soil sciences, horticulture, entomology, and plant pathology.
+Students pursuing a Bachelor of Science degree in Integrated Plant Sciences may choose among five majors.
 Information regarding the IPS majors, including student learning outcomes, is available under the Integrated Plant Sciences catalog section and http://ips.wsu.edu.

 The Agricultural Biotechnology major in IPS is a designed for students interested in careers that include laboratory or research technicians in plant biotechnology, breeding, genetics, entomology, plant pathology, molecular biology, and physiology, as well as for students preparing for advanced degrees in these areas.
 The program emphasizes the development and application of new technology to ensure a safe and abundant food and fiber supply.
 Students may find employment in industry, government, or university laboratories.